robinzimmer1989/jam-cms/README.md

 Because all the content editing happens in a relatively small sidebar, adding images is not supported.
 However, instead you can use flexible content for rich media textfields.
 This gives you better control about responsive behavior and leads to a better look and feel overall.

 ## Changelog

+### 1.4.1

+- Check if revisions are enabled in the
+- Make page title clickable in post list

 ### 1.4.0